WayhomeUK/fe-tech-test/README.md

 - Working in a team and pairing

 ## What we're not looking for
+- Being able to solve all the problems set in this test - *Just focus on how you'd approach a similar problem and go about your regular process*

 - Your memorization skills -  *Please feel free to ask questions/Google stuff if needed*

 - Styling/CSS/design skills